secnot/orderedmap/README.md

 # OrderedMap [![Build Status](https://travis-ci.org/secnot/orderedmap.svg?branch=master)](https://travis-ci.org/secnot/orderedmap)

-OrderedMap is a Go implentation of Python's OrderedDict class, a map that preserves the order of insertion, so key:value pairs can be iterated in order they where added
+OrderedMap is a Go implentation of Python's OrderedDict class, a map that preserves the order of insertion, so key:value pairs can be iterated in the order they where added.

 ## Installing